beSnake: A routing algorithm for scalable spin-qubit architectures: Problem statement

-The main objective of a routing algorithm is to determine the most efficient path(s) to satisfy a list of, either parallelized or not, two-qubit gates while respecting the architecture's constraints and avoiding conflicts.
-This process was shown to be in complexity class NP-complete \cite{siraichi2018qubit,botea2018complexity} and thus necessitates a fast and efficient solution, as the goal is to realize scalable architectures that will support thousands of qubits in all sorts of topologies.
-To date, no existing algorithmic solution has been proposed to tackle this specific path-finding problem in a practically efficient way.
+Broadly speaking, the main objective of a routing algorithm is to determine the most efficient path(s) to satisfy a list of, either parallelized or not, two-qubit gates while respecting the architecture's constraints and avoiding conflicts.
+Starting with a defined topology, initial physical and virtual-to-physical qubit placement, the algorithm receives a sequence of two-qubit gates, which, in most cases, cannot be executed directly.
+Therefore, the primary objective of a router is to identify and correctly integrate qubit movement operations (i.e., shuttles or SWAPs) into the existing gate sequence to ensure that all two-qubit gates can be executed.
+The overarching goal is to minimize the additional circuit overhead required to achieve this.
+In the end, the final revised sequence, which includes these movement operations, constitutes the output of our routing algorithm.
+This process was shown to be in complexity class NP-complete \cite{siraichi2018qubit,botea2018complexity} and thus necessitates a fast solution, as the goal is to use it for scalable architectures that will support thousands of qubits in all sorts of topologies.
+To date, no algorithmic solution has been proposed to tackle this specific path-finding problem in a practically efficient way for the plethora of unique characteristics of spin-qubit architectures.